Why Join CII?

-CII's member-approved governance policies are the backbone of the advocacy work we do here in Washington, D.C., and are representative of a diverse range of interests.
+CII's member-approved governance policies are the backbone of the advocacy work we do and they represent the melding of a diverse range of interests.
 There is one place where CalPERS, Chevron and the Teamsters sit on the same board, and it illustrates the unique cross-pollination of ideas and consensus-building that goes on at CII.
-CII's asset owner-controlled board assures commitment to long-term company performance above other interests that exist within this organization and at other organizations, be they commercial or ideological.
+Our asset owner-controlled board assures CII's commitment to long-term company performance above commercial or ideological interests.
 And our robust advisory councils ensure that asset owners' control of the organization is not wielded in a vacuum.

-We have the best and deepest contacts with the Senate Banking Committee, the House Committee on Financial Services, and the SEC Commissioners and staff.
-We also have the best and deepest contacts of any of those groups at the Financial Accounting Standards Board and the Nasdaq stock market.
-CII's private research, resources and events offer members unparallel opportunities to meet, network and engage with clients, colleagues and peers in an exclusive, professional setting.
+We have long-standing relationships with contacts on the Senate Banking Committee, the House Committee on Financial Services, and the SEC Commissioners and staff, as well as excellent working relationships with key contacts at the Financial Accounting Standards Board and U.S. stock exchanges.
+And, CII's own research, resources and events offer members unparallel opportunities to meet, network and engage with clients, colleagues and peers in an exclusive, professional setting.